mlcommons/training/language_model/tensorflow/bert/README.md

 # V1.0 Dataset and Training

-# Location of the input files
+## Location of the input files

-This [Google Drive location](https://drive.google.com/drive/folders/1oQF4diVHNPCclykwdvQJw8n_VIWwV0PT) contains the following.
+The following files are available for download in a Cloudflare R2 bucket.
 * tf1_ckpt folder: contains checkpoint files
   - model.ckpt-28252.data-00000-of-00001
   - model.ckpt-28252.index